refinedev/refine/documentation/docs/api-reference/core/hooks/data/useCustomMutation/index.md

 :::tip

 `mutationOptions` does not support `onSuccess` and `onError` props because they override the default `onSuccess` and `onError` functions.
-If you want to use these props, you can pass them to mutate function like this:
+If you want to use these props, you can pass them to mutate functions like this:

 ```tsx
 const { mutate } = useCustomMutation();